Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 ## Create your repo

-Use this template to create a GitHub repository for your development with the same files and folders.
+Use this template to create a GitHub repository for your development with all the files and folders from this template repository.

 To create your repository: